AlpacaTravel/graphql-docs/reference/README.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-A supplied keyword to locate items, checking the title, synopsis, description and tags of items
+Filter by a supplied keyword, checking the title, synopsis, description and tags of items

 </td>
 </tr>